Yanioconjota/angular-redux/README.md

 # angular-redux

-`ng g c folder/component --skip-tests -is` generates a component without .spec.ts and .scss files
+`ng g c folder/component --skip-tests -is`
+Generates a component without .spec.ts and .scss files

 Since this project is using Angular V12 NgRx library and NgRx dev tools should be the same to avoid conflicts, example:

 `npm i @ngrx/store@12`

 `npm i @ngrx/store-devtools@12`

+Generating in the same folder:

+`ng g m todos/todo --flat`

+the --flat parameter creates de module in the specified route with no sub-folder